Tool Comparison

 Frequently Asked Questions

-Demostack, because it clones the actual product frontend.
+Demostack, because it clones the actual product frontend and runs real frontend code.
 The demo behaves like the real product.
-Walnut captures a snapshot that looks like the product but does not execute backend logic.
+Walnut captures a snapshot that looks like the product but does not execute backend logic, so workflows beyond the captured path do not respond dynamically.

 Which is faster for demo creation?

-Walnut is faster for individual demo creation (15 to 20 minutes).
-Demostack requires more upfront setup but individual customization is comparable once templates exist.
+Walnut is faster for individual demo creation (15 to 20 minutes) and faster to first published demo (afternoon vs weeks).
+Demostack requires 4 to 8 weeks of frontend integration before the platform is usable, then individual customization is comparable to Walnut once templates exist.

 Can Walnut do what Demostack does?